nightroman/FarNet/PowerShellFar/README.md

 - `[F10]`

-    Exits the command console.
+    Exits command console.

 - `[Esc]`

-    Clears the input or exits the command console.
+    Clears the input or exits command console.

+- `[*Space]` on empty line

+    Exits command console.

+    Consider using macro `[ShiftSpace]` for command console.
+    Then `[ShiftSpace]` switches Far and PowerShell prompts.

 - `[F1]`